AlexProgrammerDE/SoulFirePluginExample/README.md

-# ServerWreckerPluginExample
+# SoulFirePluginExample

-Example of how to make a plugin for ServerWrecker.
+Example of how to make a plugin for SoulFire.